 Date: Time:

 Location:

 Type of meeting: ☐ Regular ☐ Special ☐ Reconvened or rescheduled ☐ Emergency

 Name of person taking the minutes:

 Name of person presiding:

-Members in attendance:
+Members in attendance: Members absent:

-1. Members absent:

-2. Members absent.

-3. 1.
+1. 1.

-4. 2.
+2. 2.

-5. 3.
+3. 3.

+4. Members in attendance remotely:

 6. 7.

-/ .
+2. 3.

+1. J.

 Approval of Agenda

 List any items removed from the consent agenda:

 Motion made by:

 Motion: ☐ To approve

-☐ To add items as follows: (No action may be taken on newagenda items.)
+☐ To add items as follows: (No ad tion may be taken on newagenda items.)

 Motion seconded by:

 Action: ☐ Passed ☐ Failed

-Approval of Previous Meeting Minutes (Needed only if this item is not o on the consent agenda.)
+Approval of Previous Meeting Minutes (Needed only if this item is not on the consent agenda.)

 Minutes from the Board meeting held on:

 Motion made by:

 Motion: ☐ To approve

-☐ To approve subject to incorporation of the following amendment(s):
+☐ To approve subject to incorpora tion of the following amendment(s):

 Motion seconded by:

 Action: ☐ Passed ☐ Failed

-Approval of Items on Consent Agenda (This may include expensive reimbursements, and/or purchase orders regulated by the Local Go Control Act (see Board policies 2:125, Board Member Compensation Expenses) vernment Travel Expense
+reimbursements, and/or purchase orders a (This may include expense advancements, regulated by the Local Government Travel Expense pard Member Compensation; Expenses, and 5:60,

 Summary of discussion:

-Motion to approve the consent agenda made by:
+Motion to approve the consent agenda m ade by:

 Motion seconded by:

-Roll Call: (Needed when consent agenda contains an item involving g the expenditure of money.)
+Roll Call: (Needed when consent agenda contains an item involving the expenditure of

+money.)

 "Yeas" "Nays"

 Action: ☐ Passed ☐ Failed

-Public Comments (Reproduce this section for each individual make sing a comment.)
+Public Comments (Reproduce this section for or each individual making a comment.)

-The following individual appeared and commented on the topic noted documents presented to the Board.) below: (Include the title of any
+The following individual appeared and comme documents presented to the Board.) nted on the topic noted below: (Include the title of any

 Name:

 Topic:

-Remaining Agenda Items (Reproduce this section for each agend a item.)
+Remaining Agenda Items (Reproduce this s section for each agenda item.)

 Agenda item:

 Summary of discussion:

 Motion made by:

 Motion to:

 Motion seconded by:

 Action: ☐ Passed ☐ Failed

-(If a roll call vote occurred, record the vote of individual Board men nbers.)
+(If a roll call vote occurred, record the vote of individual Board members.)

 "Yeas" "Nays"

-If Applicable, Approval of Motion to Adjourn to Closed Meeting Adjourn to Closed Meeting.)
-(Insert 2:220-E2, Motion to
+If Applicable, Approval of Motion to Adjour Adjoum to Closed Meeting.) rn to Closed Meeting (Insert 2:220-E2, Motion to

 Approval of Motion to Adjourn

 Motion to adjourn made by:

 Motion seconded by:

 Action: ☐ Passed ☐ Failed

 Time of adjournment:

-Post-Meeting Action

-Date minutes approved:

-Date minutes were available for public inspection: Date minutes were posted on District website:
+Date minutes approved: Date minutes were available for public inspection: Date minutes were posted on District website: DATED: June 17, 2020